soprasteria/terraform-aws-wellarchitected-conformance/README.md

   "clean_notes": 0
 }
 ```

-### Event JSON for Lambda function well_architected_tool_updater to clean the notes field for all questions
+To clean the notes field for all questions, set clean_notes to 1:
-If you end up with a lot of mess and would like a fresh start, setting clean_notes to 1 will clean the notes field for all questions and return.
-No further changes to checked/answered questions or compliance data updates will be performed.
 ```json
 {
   "workload_id": "141970ea95fd5b4329cea05202659f39",